-Precautions for safe handling Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs. ► Use in a well-ventilated area.
+Safe handling Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
 DO NOT enter confined spaces until atmosphere has been checked.
 DO NOT allow material to contact humans, exposed food or food utensils.
 Avoid contact with incompatible materials.
-Safe handling When handling, DO NOT eat, drink or smoke.
+When handling, DO NOT eat, drink or smoke.
 Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
 Keep away from heat, hot surfaces, sparks, and flame.
 Establish good housekeeping practices.
 Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
 Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
-Particular attention should be given to overhead and hidden horizontal surfaces to minimise the probability of a "secondary" explosion.
-According to NFPA Standard 654, dust layers 1/32 in.(0.8 mm) thick can be sufficient to warrant immediate cleaning of the area.
+Particular attention should be giver to overhead and hidden horizontal surfaces to minimise the probability of a "secondary" explosion.
+According to NFPA Standard 654, dust layers 1/32 in (0.8 mm) thick can be sufficient to warrant immediate cleaning of the area.
 Do not use air hoses for cleaning.
 Other information Store in original containers.
 Keep containers securely sealed.
 Store in a cool, dry, well-ventilated area.
 Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.

-Conditions for safe storage, including any incompatibilities

-Conditions for sale storage, in cluding any incompatibilities Suitable container Glass container is suitable for laboratory quantities Lined metal can, lined metal pail/ can.
-Plastic pail.
+Observe manufacturer's storage and handling recommendations contained within this SDS. nditions for safe storage, in cluding any incompatibilities Glass container is suitable for laboratory quantities Lined metal can, lined metal pail/ can.

+Suitable container Plastic pail.
 Polyliner drum.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
 For low viscosity materials Drums and jerricans must be of the non-removable head type.
 Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
 C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used.
 Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages .
-In addition, where inner packagings are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage . unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.
-Storage incompatibility Avoid storage with sodium hypochlorite and ammonium acetate Avoid reaction with oxidising agents
+In addition, where inner packagings are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage . - unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.
+Storage incompatibility Avoid reaction with oxidising agents